SciML/ParameterizedFunctions.jl/README.md

 symbols: `f[:a]=` etc.

 The macro also defines the Jacobian `f'`.
 This is defined as an in-place Jacobian `f'(t,u,J)`.
-This is calculated using SymPy.jl automatically, so it's no effort on your part.
+This is calculated using SymEngine.jl automatically, so it's no effort on your part.

 ### Finite Element PDEs